Get PeakVisor App

 Sam Houston National Forest

-Sam Houston National Forest is situated to the north of the city of Houston and is home to one named high point, Blue Bonnet Hill (325ft/99m).
+Sam Houston National Forest is situated north of Houston and is home to one named high point, Blue Bonnet Hill (325ft/99m).

 The forest was designated to protect the region’s woodlands and wildlife.
-White-tailed deer are found throughout the forest, as are bald eagles.
-It is a popular, camping, fishing, hunting, and boating location for people living in the greater Houston area.
+White-tailed deer and bald eagles are found throughout the forest, which is a popular camping, fishing, hunting, and boating location for people in the greater Houston area.

-Additionally, the Lone Star Hiking Trail, which covers some 128 miles (206km) crosses through the Sam Houston National Forest.
-It is a popular hike in the winter and spring, but hikers should be careful to wear highly visible clothing during deer hunting season.
+The Lone Star Hiking Trail, which covers some 128 miles (206km), also crosses through the Sam Houston National Forest.
+It is a popular hike in the winter and spring, but hikers should wear highly visible clothing during deer hunting season.

 Sam Houston National Forest